mathbruyen/nodejsconfit2014/text.md

 We will discuss three different solutions but let's first see requirements, how to compare the different solutions and the general algorithm.

+## No(t only) push!

+The first idea of most people think "let's just push updates to clients!" and they will get them by the time they reconnect.
+So why aren't we taking this and BOOM, done.
+Because this is unsuitable.

+First push notifications like Google Cloud Messaging are unreliable when the client is offline.
+So your client may not receive some of them and miss some updates, that will never get repaired.

+Then we just said that there may be so many clients the server cannot track all of them.
+And some clients may never come again to your server, so what would you do for them?
+Queue all notifications they should receive forever?

+We do not say that push is not great.
+It is a great addition to make applications more responsive.
+But it is not enough to get your clients synchronized with the server, which by the way can be combine with push notifications.

 ## Supported operations

 We want to synchronize the result of applying all kind of operations.
 Both making the server aware of what the client did while offline and fetching changes made by all other clients.